basarenaplaya/Tetris-2/README.md

 ## Progressive Web App

-The [play page](https://ytiurin.github.io/tetris/) is served as a [PWA](https://developers.google.com/web/progressive-web-apps/), so you can play the game offline.
+The can be is served as a [PWA](https://developers.google.com/web/progressive-web-apps/), so you can play the game offline.

 ## Leaderboard

-I also made a simple microservice to store best scores of the [play page](https://ytiurin.github.io/tetris/).
+I also made a simple microservice to store best scores of the page.